 - Agreement of agenda.

-- Participants complete a short pre workshop task engaging them in the subject prior to the session.
+- Participants complete a short pre workshop task to engage them with the subject.

 - Objectives and introductions.